YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

-The evaluation of the predicted poses against actual field measurements was performed using CloudCompare (Seattle, Washington, USA), a tool for assessing the quality of 3D point clouds.
+The evaluation of the predicted fruit size or major axis length against actual field measurements was performed using CloudCompare (Seattle, Washington, USA), a tool for assessing the quality of 3D point clouds.
 Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) were the primary metrics used to evaluate the accuracy of the pose estimations, specifically measuring discrepancies in the length of green fruits.
 The RMSE is defined as:

 and the MAE as: